code-for-nashville/inclucivics/README.md

 ## Adding Data
 To add data:

-1. Run `node fetch_data.js` to download the latest file.
+1. Run `yarn data:fetch` to download the latest file.
-2. Run `python import_data input/<your_file>`. 🤞 It may fail, in which case please file an issue or try to fix the problem.
-If successful, this will generate new data in `public/data/`.
+2. Run `yarn data:import input/<new_file>`.
+This will produce new files in `public/data` that will be used in the Explore section of the grahps. _Note:_ The import may fail because of changes to column names or data format.
+If you encouter a failure, please [file an issue](https://github.com/code-for-nashville/inclucivics/issues/new) :writing_hand:
+3. Run `yarn data:import` with no arguments to regenerate summaries.
-3. Commit any changes and submit a pull request.
+4. Commit any changes and submit a pull request.

 This will update the data in "Custom Reports" to the report you downloaded.